The Disease, The Condition, The Treatment

 Sometimes using a prebiotic, or even a prebiotic with a probiotic, is enough to get the SID under good control.
 If not, then we suggest using a course of Tylan (Tylosin Tartrate). https://epi4dogs.com/antibiotics/

-Tylosin is preferred, Metronidazole may or may not work, and sometimes Amoxycillin is used if the Tylosin or Metro doesn’t work or doesn’t work well enough alone.
+Tylosin is preferred, Metronidazole is not longer used and it is advised not to use for any chronic gastrointestinal disturbance.
+Sometimes Amoxycillin is used if the Tylosin doesn’t work or doesn’t work well enough alone.
 Tylosin appears to work best for the majority of EPI dogs with SID/SIBO.

 - The current recommended Tylosin dosage has recently been changed to “25mg/kg BID with food for 6 weeks”, but some still prefer to administer twice daily [every 12 hours] with food: